Jared McKenzie: Professional career

 McKenzie was drafted by the Washington Nationals in the fifth round with the 141st overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $410,500.

 McKenzie made his professional debut with the Fredericksburg Nationals, hitting a home run in his first game with the team.
 Over seventy at-bats in 17 games, he hit .400 with two home runs, 15 RBIs, seven doubles, and 11 stolen bases.
 McKenzie played the 2023 season with the Wilmington Blue Rocks with whom he batted .212 with six home runs and 35 RBIs over 105 games.
+In 2024, he played with Fredericksburg, Wilmington, and the Florida Complex League Nationals and hit .252 with six home runs and 39 RBIs across 91 games.
+He began the 2025 season with Wilmington, and, on April 30, was promoted to the Harrisburg Senator.
+He remained with Harrisburg until June 26, 2025, when he was reassigned back to Wilmington.
+Across 82 games played for the season, he hit .189 with five home runs and 19 RBIs.
+On March 20, 2026, McKenzie was released by the Nationals.